 At the time I was asked to do this prestigious commission I had never painted anything larger than 2 x 3 feet.
 The prospect had me somewhat terrified.
 I had to remind myself that I'd been painting for 25 years.
 Other than the fact that I didn't have a work space big enough, surely it couldn't be that much more difficult to go that big?

 Our then neighbours, Pat and Baiba Morrow, were generous in providing me with resource material from their extensive slide collections and their time spent with the caribou in Canada's north.

 Being that it was only open at weekends the Canmore Artists and Artisans Guild graciously permitted me to work, mid week, in the gallery space they occupied at that time.

 Sadly, I painted over the original maquette.
 It originally had a blue sky; I had painted the scale model in the way I envisioned Carl Runguis would have.
 To please the designer, I had to change that; he insisted that the sky match the colours of the lobby decor.

 |The maquette with a blue and then peach sky, oil 15" x 21", it remains in my collection|

 |PEARY the CARIBOU installed in the lobby of the Banff Caribou Lodge, April 26th, 1993|

-It amazed me that I completed the canvas in 21 days, And, other than working with the designer, it wasn't difficult at all.
+It amazed me that I completed the canvas in 21 days, And, other than working with the designer, it wasn't really difficult at all.
 In fact it was exhilarating!
-And thus was born my desire to create more, larger canvases.
+And thus was born my desire to create more, large canvases.